rpatel3001/dumphfdl/README.md

 While some radios may support a wider set of sample rates than the SoapySDR driver reports, others do not.
 Specifying an unsupported sampling rate often causes it to be silently accepted by the device, but in fact it will operate at a different rate (probably the nearest one supported).
 The program then won't be able to decode anything, since the time scale in the received signal will be wrong.
 So **always make sure to pick a supported sampling rate**.
 From the above example it appears that we can use any of the following values for `--sample-rate` option: 250000, 500000, 1000000, 2000000, 2048000, 6000000, 7000000, 8000000, 9000000 and 10000000 samples per second.

 You should also pay attention to the available filter bandwidths.
 The radio performs bandpass filtering on the input signal before sampling it to prevent aliasing.
-It shall automatically pick the correct filter bandwidth that does not exceed the configured sampling rate.
+By default it shall automatically pick the correct filter bandwidth that does not exceed the configured sampling rate.
 This means that the band edges will be somewhat attenuated and the useful bandwidth will therefore be smaller than the sampling rate - about 80% of its value.
 Therefore choose your HFDL channel frequencies wisely, so that they don't fall close to the edges of the receiver band, outside of the filter bandwidth.
 In the above example, HFDL channels span across 8977-8834=143 kHz which means that a sampling rate of 250000 samples per second is enough to cover them all (the device will pick a filter bandwidth of 200 kHz for this rate).
+Choosing a bandwidth greater than the sampling rate can result in aliasing.

 ### Selecting a particular device